 Chairman’s EEO Policy Statement

-The FDIC will not tolerate discrimination and harassment in any form, and every allegation of these unlawful behaviors will be taken seriously.
-Managers and supervisors will address every allegation of harassment immediately and appropriately.
+The FDIC does not tolerate discrimination, harassment (including sexual harassment), or retaliation, and every allegation of these unlawful behaviors is taken seriously.
+FDIC managers and supervisors must address harassment allegations immediately and appropriately.

 Employees should avail themselves of the resources available, including the EEO complaint process, if they are being treated unfairly.
 Retaliation against individuals for their participation in the EEO complaint process or opposition to discriminatory practices is prohibited.